potatoeggy/eifueo/docs/sph3u7.md

 !!! definition
     - **Uniform motion**: Constant speed.
     - **Position**: The location of an object relative to an origin (typically the position of the object at time zero).
-    - **Distance**: The scalar of the exact path taken by an object from an initial to a final position.
+    - **Distance**: The scalar of the magnitude of the exact path taken by an object from an initial to a final position.
     - **Displacement**: The vector of the shortest path from an initial to a final position.
     - **Acceleration**: The vector of the rate of change of *velocity* over time.